margottig/algos/README.md

-# algos
-Algorithms and so..
+# Algorithms and so
-Playing with algorithms
+playing with algorithms